bfb508/up206a_finalproject/projectassignments/week04/projectupdate012921.md

 [Intial Project Proposal](https://github.com/bfb508/up206a_finalproject/blob/main/projectassignments/projectproposal.md)

 ## Group Roles:
-As we still explore the dynamics of LA neighborhood transit, we are sharing the task data exploration.
+As we still explore the dynamics of LA neighborhood transit, we are sharing the task of data exploration.
 Once our datasets are prepared, we will assign specific sets of analysis for each person e.g., Andrew looking at transit mobility across neighborhoods, and Ben looking at driver commute times across neighborhoods.

 **Andrew Williams, Transit Expert/Deep Data Diver (TBD):** Andrew has prepared a dataset on the means of transportation to work for the city of LA, as well as a shape file on rapid bus routes in LA.
 This week he is adding all of LA Metro's transit shapefiles to our collected data.
 He will continue to supplement any gaps in his data.